elloimbrandon/pomodoro-timer/README.md

 # Pomodoro Timer ⏳

 A simple Pomodoro timer built with Vue.js, Vite, and Tailwind CSS.
+Built this for personal use!

 ## Features
 - Start, pause, and reset functionality